-Your appearance can affect the interviewer’s opinion of your ability or suitability for the job.
+Your appearance can colour an interviewer’s opinion of your ability or suitability for the job.
 Take care to make that crucial first impression a good one.
+In our experience taking too much care with your appearance is a much better risk than taking too little.
 Here are a few things to remember:

-- Limit make up, perfume/aftershave and jewellery (this will only distract the Interviewer)
+- Tone down make up, perfume/aftershave and jewellery

-- Wear something different to the 2nd interview
+- Wear something different to any follow-up interviews

 - Any references/referrals

-- Make sure you take clear travel directions and research the location
+- Make sure you have clear travel directions

-- Maps and if possible do a ‘dummy run’ beforehand
+- If possible, do a ‘dummy run’ beforehand

 - Allow plenty of travelling time to take account of unexpected delays

-- When you meet your interviewer, confidently shake their hand
+- When you meet your interviewer, confidently greet them

 - Be polite

-- Never eat or smoke during the interview.
-Accepting a soft drink, tea or coffee is fine
+- Accepting hospitality in the form of a soft drink, tea or coffee is fine

 - Be yourself, be honest